“How ‘bout Jessica?” Chris asked his mom.

 Mom, of course, blinded by the creepy house, was also ignorant to the old lady, apparently in charge of the daycare, unless, a younger person was back there somewhere.
 But nothing, no one, just quiet.
 Not even sounds of screaming kids.

 “Mom?” he questioned, pulling at her shirt tail.

 “Good morning,” the old lady said.

 “Hi, I’m Teresa.”
 His mother gave the old lady her hand.

 The old woman raised her hands and shook her head.
 “I’m sorry.
 I can’t.
-I’m seventy and you know what they say about the elderly and this virus.”
+I’m over seventy and you know what they say about the elderly and this virus.”
 She smiled.

 Says the woman running a daycare.

 Chris was a smartass.
 Old for his age.
 The young boy definitely could’ve watched himself.